NPRA/AirQual/Readme.md

 ![device1](./imgs/device1_cropped.jpg)
 ![device2](./imgs/device2_c.jpg)

+## Hardware

+This project consists of the following hardware components:

+- PMS5003 air quality sensor
+-

 ## Code

 The code for this project is an Arduino sketch file.

-_present / describe code here_
+It's very simple and straightforward.
+Have a loop at [AirQual.ino](./AirQual.ino).

 ## Purpose